ryanjones/batmanjs-demos/001-local-wordbump/README.md

 ---

 Allow you to pick a word that you like best.
-The best words will fly to the top in the sidebar
+The words you like best will end up at the top.
+This is a very basic example of batman.js using localstorage.

 ## batman.js version ##
 0.10.0